flukehan/MixERP/docs/user-guide/core-concepts/inline-attachment-manager.md

 #Inline Attachment Manager

 Depending on your configuration, you can upload several attachments.
-A default installation of MixERP allow you to upload :
+A default installation of MixERP allows you to upload :

 * Image Files (JPEG, GIF, PNG)
 * Word Documents (DOC, DOCX)